-8.01 The air test (Fig. 5) shall be made on insulating gloves only when the conditions listed under 7.04 are satisfactory.
-Make this test as follows:

-- (a) Hold the glove at each side of the edge of the gauntlet.
-Slightly stretching the gauntlet will provide a slight air seal. - (b) Revolve it about the edge of the gauntlet as an axis, thus rolling it toward the palm and confining the air in the palm and fingers. - (c) Hold the rolled-up gauntlet in one hand. - (d) At head level, squeeze the palm of the glove with the other hand to put the confined air under pressure.

-Fig. 5-Air Test Operations 1-2-3

-- 8.02 An alternate method (Fig. 6) to air test the insulating gloves can be performed in the following manner: - (a) Hold the glove at each end of the gauntlet, allowing the gauntlet end to attain maximum opening. - (b) Bring the edges of the gauntlet together, and by using your fingers, roll up the gauntlet toward the palm of the glove, 1-1/2 turns. - (c) Fold the rolled gauntlet ends together and hold with one hand. - (d) At head level, squeeze the confined air with the other hand.
+- 8.01 The air test (Fig. 5) shall be made on insulating gloves only when the conditions listed under paragraph 7.04 are satisfactory.
+Make this test as follows: - Hold the glove at each side of the edge of the gauntlet.
+Slightly stretching the gauntlet will provide a slight air seal. - (2) Revolve it about the edge of the gauntlet as an axis, thus rolling it toward the palm and confining the air in the palm and fingers. - (3) Hold the rolled-up gauntlet in one hand. - (4) At head level, squeeze the palm of the glove with the other hand to put the confined air under pressure. - 8.02 An alternate method (Fig. 6) to air test the insulating gloves can be performed in the following manner: - Hold the glove at each end of the gauntlet, allowing the gauntlet end to attain maximum opening. - '(2) Bring the edges of the gauntlet together and, by using the fingers, roll up the gauntlet toward the palm of the glove 1-1/2 turns. - (3) Fold the rolled gauntlet ends together and hold with one hand. - (4) At head level, squeeze the confined air with the other hand.
+(See Step 4, Fig. 5.)

-Note: Because of the rigidity in the D insulating gloves, the glove should be placed on a clean surface (desk or table) and rolled up to trap the air as described in 8.02(b) and (e).
+Note: Because of the rigidity in the D and F4 insulating gloves, the glove should be placed on a clean surface (desk or table) and rolled up to trap the air as described in paragraph 8.02(2) and (3).

-- 8.03 Any puncture would be readily detected by feeling the escaping air against the face or by sound when the glove is air tested at head level. - 8.04 If a puncture is found or if the condition of the gloves is such that there is any doubt as to their safety, they shall be exchanged at once for a pair in good condition in accordance with local routine.
+8.03 Any puncture would be readily detected by feeling the escaping air against the face or by sound when the glove is air tested at head level.